-After selling their home, quitting their jobs, conducting weeks of research and building a team, Don and Bridget along with a start-up team including James and Athena Pond and their three children, Ashley, Gabe and Alexis, moved to Cambodia and developed Agape International Missions (AIM).
+After selling their home, quitting their jobs, conducting weeks of research and building a team, Don and Bridget, along with a start-up team including James and Athena Pond and their three children, Ashley, Gabe and Alexis, moved to Cambodia and began the anti-trafficking initiatives of Agape International Missions (AIM).

 Their first goal was to meet the greatest need they had seen; quality aftercare for rescued girls.
 “We learned that undercover operations that rescued girls and shut down brothels were no longer effective because there was nowhere for a rescued girl to go.
 She ended up in a cycle of hopelessness that put her right back in a brothel.”

 AIM Restoration Home (ARH) opened in 2006 as a beautiful, safe haven for rescued girls to get the holistic rehabilitation they need to live full, healed lives.
 After just a year, they had 52 rescued girls on the road to recovery.